-- Contact Commonwealth Care Alliance member to make arrangements for delivery of equipment - Fit all equipment properly to the member's specifications at the time of delivery - Instruct member or caretaker in the safe and proper use of equipment (i.e. lifts, walkers, oxygen concentrators, etc.) - Remove any rental items within 48 hours of notification - Note: Emergently needed supplies are defined as services or equipment including that for which malfunctions or absence presents an immediate life-threatening situation.
+- Contact Commonwealth Care Alliance member to make arrangements for delivery of equipment - Fit all equipment properly to the member's specifications at the time of delivery - Instruct member or caretaker in the safe and proper use of equipment (lifts, walkers, oxygen concentrators, etc.) - Remove any rental items within 48 hours of notification

+Note: Emergently needed services or equipment shall include that for which malfunctions or absence presents an immediate life-threatening situation to the member, including, but not limited to, oxygen and respiratory services and equipment.